Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Cross-Cutting Cryptographic Interpretation

-The picture changes once the analysis is restricted to the leaf-SLH cases.
-Within that region, the relation between latency and transport weakens sharply.
+The picture changes within the leaf-SLH cases.
+In that region, the relation between latency and transport weakens sharply.
 Very large latency persists despite only moderate variation in transferred bytes and observed chain size.
-Figures~\ref{fig:fig06_bytes_read_vs_mean_latency} and~\ref{fig:fig07_chain_bytes_vs_mean_latency} make this visible geometrically: outside leaf-SLH, the points follow a relatively coherent growth pattern; inside leaf-SLH, they collapse into a heavy cloud whose internal latency variation is only weakly explained by transport.
+Figures~\ref{fig:fig06_bytes_read_vs_mean_latency} and~\ref{fig:fig07_chain_bytes_vs_mean_latency} show this geometrically: outside leaf-SLH, the points follow a relatively coherent growth pattern; inside leaf-SLH, they collapse into a heavy cloud whose internal latency variation is only weakly explained by transport.

-The counterexamples in Table~\ref{tab:block9_transport_vs_crypto_counterexamples_body} are especially revealing.
+The counterexamples in Table~\ref{tab:block9_transport_vs_crypto_counterexamples_body} are especially informative.
 A scenario may transmit more bytes and still remain hundreds of times faster than another scenario that transmits fewer bytes, provided the former keeps SLH-DSA out of the leaf while the latter places it directly in the interactive certificate.
 That pattern cannot be reduced to wire expansion alone.

 The interpretation is layered.
 Transport overhead is real and remains highly relevant in bounded regimes.
-Once SLH-DSA reaches the leaf, however, it ceases to be the dominant explanatory variable.
-At that point, the main cost source is better described as concentrated cryptographic work during live authentication.
+Once SLH-DSA reaches the leaf, however, the dominant explanatory variable changes.
+At that point, the principal cost source is concentrated cryptographic work during live authentication.